 If $a-1$ is odd, then player 1 plays whichever of $(3,2)$ and $(2,3)$ was not chosen by player 2.
-This results in state 3 from $\widehat{S}$.
+This results in State 3 from $\widehat{S}$.

-If $a-1$ is even, then player 1 plays $(3,3)$ which results in a $3\times 3$ shaded region.
-Player 2 has 6 choices for what they can play in response: $(4,1)$, $(4,2)$, $(4,3)$, $(1,4)$, $(2,4)$, or $(3,4)$.
+If $a-1$ is even, then player 1 plays $(3,3)$ which results in a $3\times 3$ eliminated region.
+Player 2 has six choices for what they can play in response: $(4,1)$, $(4,2)$, $(4,3)$, $(1,4)$, $(2,4)$, or $(3,4)$.
 If $a=5$, the board is already in a state from $\widehat{E}$ and player 1 responds in a tit-for-tat way described in Lemma \ref{L:end}.
 Otherwise, player 1 responds as described below.

-If player 2 plays $(4,1)$ or $(2,4)$, player 1 should play the other of these two cells, which results in state 4 from $\widehat{S}$ on player 1's fourth move.
+If player 2 plays $(4,1)$ or $(2,4)$, player 1 plays the other of these two cells, which results in State 4 from $\widehat{S}$ on player 1's fourth move.

-If player 2 plays $(4,2)$ or $(1,4)$, player 1 should play the other of these two cells, which results in state 3 from $\widehat{S}$ on player 1's fourth move.
+If player 2 plays $(4,2)$ or $(1,4)$, player 1 plays the other of these two cells, which results in State 3 from $\widehat{S}$ on player 1's fourth move.

-If player 2 plays $(4,3)$ or $(3,4)$, player 1 should play the other of these two cells, which results in state 2 from $\widehat{S}$ on player 1's fourth move. \end{proof}
+If player 2 plays $(4,3)$ or $(3,4)$, player 1 plays the other of these two cells, which results in State 2 from $\widehat{S}$ on player 1's fourth move. \end{proof}

 Next, we proceed to the midgame, by showing player 1 has a strategy to return the game to a state from $\widehat{S}$ no matter how player 2 acts.
-The proof we give documents the result of computer search in a manner that is, admittedly tedious, but able to be verified by an interested reader.
+The proof we give documents the result of computer search in a manner that is admittedly tedious, but able to be verified by an interested reader.

 \begin{lemma} If the board is in a state from $\widehat{S}$ at the end of player 1's turn, regardless of player 2's next move, player 1 can return the game to a state from $\widehat{S}$. \end{lemma}

 \begin{proof} We proceed in cases by considering each of the seven states in $\widehat{S}$, each of player 2's options, and an appropriate response from player 1.